snakemake/snakemake/docs/snakefiles/rules.rst

 It is possible to annotate certain additional criteria for output files to be ensured after they have been generated successfully.
 For example, this can be used to check for output files to be non-empty, or to compare them against a given sha256 checksum.
-If this functionality is used, Snakemake will check such annotated files before considering a job to be successfull.
+If this functionality is used, Snakemake will check such annotated files before considering a job to be successful.
 Non-emptyness can be checked as follows:

 .. code-block:: python